 Over 75% of Americans now own smartphones, and around 90% of us are online.1 Nearly everyone is familiar with the desktop computers, laptops, smartphones, and tablets that we use everyday to communicate, to search for information, or just for entertainment.
 Not as obvious are the COMPUTERS-THAT-AREN’T-COMPUTERS-the microcontrollers, computers-on-a-chip, that are embedded in home appliances, toys, automobiles, exercise machines, portable hand tools, building control systems, industrial controls, commercial food equipment — just about everything.

 A microcontroller is a small computer on a single integrated circuit, including the processor core, memory, and inputs and outputs to interface with physical devices.
+These can sometimes be Single Board Computers, but often the microcontroller term is used instead.
 Over 17 billion microcontrollers are shipped each year!2

 DiMonte Group has been designing products for industrial and commercial clients for over 20 years.
 Now that we have added engineers with expertise in electronic hardware engineering and software, embedded microcontrollers are a growing part of our business.
 Here are some trends we’re capitalizing on to make better products for our customers:

 NEW USER INTERFACES

 Let’s say we’re designing a machine that goes into a restaurant to help prepare and serve food.
 Our industrial designers work out how to make the equipment attractive and easy to use.
 Our mechanical engineers design the electromechanical parts that do the heating, cooling, pouring, measuring, or mixing.
 Our electrical engineers design the circuitry that controls the mechanisms, and our software engineers write the code.